QMonkey/monkey-vim/README.en.md

 ```
 Leader+R    Replace current word.
 Not whole word, and don't need to confirm
-Leader+rw   Replace current word.
-Whole word, but don't need to confirm
+Leader+rw   Same as "Leader+R", but search for whole world
-Leader+rc   Replace current word.
-Not whole word, but need to confirm
+Leader+rc   Same as "Leader+R", but need to confirm
-Leader+rwc  Replace current word.
-Whole word and need to confirm
+Leader+rwc  Same as "Leader+R", but search for whole world and need to confirm
 ```

 #### 1.6 Programming language